 This notes are organized as follows.
 In Section \ref{S:Prelim}, we provide necessary background on the representation theory of quivers with relations and points counting.
 In Section \ref{S:HN}, we introduce the $\Frep$ variety and the notion of F-polynomial-count.
 After recalling the Harder-Narasimhan identity in the Hall algebra, we conclude our key lemma (Lemma \ref{L:Tao}).
 In Section \ref{S:ext}, we first review the trivial extension of algebras in general, then specialize to the case of one-point extensions from a quiver.
 We describe the relations of these algebras from the projective presentation of $E$.
 In Section \ref{S:Frep}, we show in Lemma \ref{L:Frep} that their $\Frep$ varieties can be counted in terms of the usual representation varieties.
 In Section \ref{S:rep}, we show in Lemma \ref{L:rep} that these usual representation varieties can be counted in terms of the Grassmannians of $nE$.
 Motivated by this, we introduce add-polynomial-count property for a representation.
-We conclude by our fist main result -- Theorem \ref{T:ext} (Theorem \ref{T:intro}.(1)).
+We conclude by our first main result -- Theorem \ref{T:ext} (Theorem \ref{T:intro}.(1)).
 Many examples will follow in Section \ref{S:example}.
 In Section \ref{S:HS}, we apply our algorithm to count homological strata on the geometric quotients.
 The method is outlined in Theorem \ref{T:HS}.
 In Section \ref{S:A2}, we work with the algebra $kA_2(Q)$.
 Our second main result -- Theorem \ref{T:A2Q} (Theorem \ref{T:intro}.(2)) gives an analogous counting formula, which is independent of Grassmannians of representations.
 In Section \ref{S:delta}, we consider the $\Delta$-analog of counting.
 We introduce the $\Delta$-analog of the $\Frep$ varieties.
 Lemma \ref{L:Frep2} is the $\Delta$-analog of Lemma \ref{L:Frep}.
 We conclude by our third main results -- Theorem \ref{T:A2ext} (Theorem \ref{T:intro}.(3)).
 Finally in Section \ref{S:S}, we consider the $S$-analog of counting.
-Our final main results is Theorem \ref{T:final}, which removes the assumption of being a geometric quotient in our previous results.
+Our final main results is Theorem \ref{T:final}, which removes the assumption of being a geometric quotient in the previous results.

 Most of our constructions can be easily generalized to the motivic setting.
-Since the main application of this theory will be in the quantum algebra, we will not pursue that generality.
+Since the main application of this theory is in the quantum algebra, we shall not pursue that generality.
 The geometry of these moduli spaces will be studied in another series of notes \cite{Fm2}.